yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing/Hardware/MMC.rst

  * A soldering iron and a bit of tin solder (and a little bit of soldering skills)
- * An SD card reader unless of course you want to solder directly on the card
+ * An SD card reader unless of course you want to solder directly on the card (hint: mini-SD cards come with an adapter.
+You can solder to the adapter and use it as a socket)
  * 6 pieces of thin wire
  * A Linksys WRT54G (hardware version 2)